Stripsearch (song)

-"Stripsearch" is a song from Faith No More's studio album, Album of the Year, and was set for release as a single in November 1997.
+"Stripsearch" is a song from Faith No More's studio sixth album, Album of the Year, and was set for release as a single in November 1997.
 Promotional CDs were produced and released and the single was added to radio playlists.
 However, the release was cancelled as the record company London Recordings decided to release their 1995 cover of "I Started a Joke" by the Bee Gees instead.

 Musical style

 The song was based on a song written by guitarist Jon Hudson, composed in simple MIDI format, hence the heavy electronic sound.

 Music video

 The video for "Stripsearch" was filmed in Berlin during 1997.
 It was directed by Philipp Stölzl, based on a screenplay written by Billy Gould.
 In the video, Mike Patton walks through parts of the city.
 At about halfway through he arrives at a military checkpoint and stands at the back of a queue also containing the other members of the band.
 When he reaches the front, he hands over his passport for inspection.
 The man inspecting it finds something wrong with the papers and calls the guards on Patton, who tries to get away and is pinned to the floor at gunpoint and arrested.
 The video then shows still images set earlier in the day, highlighting previously unseen details that point to Patton being a criminal.